 Email content should be clear, clean, and balanced.
 Private domains and some Internet Service Providers (ISPs) may have more aggressive spam filters that flag emails based on specific content or images.
 There aren't any hard and fast rules about how to format, but we recommend using A/B Testing and Multivariate Campaigns to test how changes to your content affect delivery to private domains and ISPs.

 Here are a few things to keep in mind about content and format.

 - All of your subscribers should have opted-in to your list and be familiar with your brand.

 - Design your campaign content with your specific audience in mind, but keep visual branding consistent.
 Ideally, the design of your Mailchimp campaigns should match content found on your social profiles and website.

-- Be sure all your links are valid and avoid link shorteners.
+- Test all links before you send your email, and avoid link shorteners.

 Sloppy code, extra tags, and code pulled in from Microsoft Word can trigger spam filters.

 We recommend you use one of our templates or work with a designer.

 Spam is a real issue and should be taken seriously by everyone in the email community.
 For the most part, avoiding spam filters is about staying compliant and understanding how your campaign looks in its entirety.
 Spam filters use sophisticated algorithms to analyze a lot of email with a long list of criteria to consider.

 The big takeaway is that if something about your email triggers a spam filter, it will likely take a closer look but generally, your campaign would need to have multiple triggers to get filtered as spam.
 Always stay in compliance, test your campaigns, and take advantage of our Inbox Preview tool.